-Are you wondering how long your retirement savings will last?
+Are you wondering, how long will my money last in retirement?
 Do you feel unsure about how to choose the right withdrawal rate and when to make those withdrawals?
 You’re not alone!
 According to recent studies, nearly half of Americans are unsure if they will have enough money to last throughout their retirement.

 Planning for retirement can be overwhelming, but understanding the value of your retirement savings is an important step in securing your future.
 Retirement savings are funds set aside to provide financial security during retirement, and the earlier you start saving, the better.

 Again, I have helped thousands of people plan for retirement, and then enjoy their retirement – so let me help you through the journey.